JRaviLab/amRdata/README.md

 # A final Parquet-backed DuckDB is created:
 #   data/Shigella_flexneri/Sfl_parquet.duckdb

-This contains data for feature presence/absence and counts across scales in genome by feature matrices, as well as all available sample metadata.
-These are used in amRml, but can also be exported and used through:
+This DuckDB database contains data for feature presence/absence and counts across scales in genome-by-feature matrices, as well as all available sample metadata.
+These feature matrices are then used in **amRml** , or exported and used through:

 # Optional — Step 5: Export your data in tabular format
 ### For basic stats and metadata